 The seating and the waiting time is unorthodox but it is more than worth it.
 If you like experimenting and are curious about this form of theatre, you definitely shouldn't miss this the next time it's in town.

-You can book your tickets for the 31st March performance here.
+You can book your tickets for the upcoming show here.

 Disclaimer: If the dates for this event have expired, it means that there are no upcoming shows for the same.
 Dates will be updated once new shows are scheduled by the organizer.
 Keep checking this space for more.